SarthakKala/GatePass/README.md

 # GatePass

-GatePass is a full-stack institutional leave management system built for Thapar Institute of Engineering and Technology.
-It replaces the entire paper-based student leave process with a structured 3-tier digital workflow: a student submits a leave request, their parent verifies it through a secure email link, an admin approves or rejects it, and the student gets a QR code to present at the gate.
-The security guard scans it and the exit is logged.
-No paperwork, no manual entries, no chasing approvals over WhatsApp.
+GatePass is a full-stack institutional leave management system built for hostel and campus exit workflows.
+It replaces the paper-based process with a simple digital loop: a student submits a leave request, the parent verifies it through email, the admin approves it, and the student gets a QR gate pass.
+The guard scans the QR at the exit, confirms the student details, and the student then gets a return pass that can be downloaded and shown while coming back.